scholarslab/praxis/tutorials/bash/index.md

 Now that we know where we are on the computer, the next thing you'll usually want to know is what's in the current directory - what are the files and folders that are accessible at this location on the system path?
-As a once student of literature, I like to frame these things in terms of core existential questions that irritate into art.
+As a lover of literature, I like to frame these things in terms of core existential questions that irritate into art.
 Where am I?
 What is the deep structure of my context?
-What are the things that exist in my world?\* To see, type <code>ls</code> , which stands for "list".
+What are the things that exist in my world?
+To see, type <code>ls</code> , which stands for "list".
 This just outputs the contents of the current directory.
 Simple and highly useful.

 ## <code>cd</code>